 Top User & Entity Behavior Analytics Tools 2022

-User and entity behavior analytics(UEBA) tools are a vital computer network security measure aiming to detect compromised accounts, changes in permissions, insider threats, and the creation of super users with administrator privileges.
+User and entity behavior analytics(UEBA) or user behavior analytics tools are a vital computer network security measure aiming to detect compromised accounts, changes in permissions, insider threats, and the creation of super users with administrator privileges.

 UEBA tools developed because of an increasing complexity of intrusion strategies and malicious activities, which were difficult to detect through preventive measures.
 These tools are well-equipped to detect brute force attacks and breaches of protected data through a sudden change of behavior activities.